skynet1881/Rust-Programming/README.md

 # Package manager
 Cargo is Rust's package manager and build system, designed to simplify the process of managing dependencies, building projects and running code. cargo --version

+# Create a Project
+cargo new hello_world

+# Build the Project
+cargo build

+# Run the Project
+cargo run